 No, political correctness doesn't harm society

-Political correctness protects the marginalized and ensures that cultural influences do not breed hate.
+Political correctness protects the marginalized and ensures that cultural influences do not breed hatred and bigotry.

 Political correctness protects people with disadvantages